lakshya0202/DatasetDaily/README.md

 # Dataset Daily

-Dataset Daily is an email list that receives a dataset each Monday and analytics updates throughout the week.
-This repository is meant for the data and code snippets that go on throughout the week to build the models.
+[Dataset Daily](https://www.datasetdaily.com) is a community of data junkies.
+Dataset Daily sends a dataset on Monday with analysis throughout the week.
+This repository is meant for the data and code snippets that go on throughout the week.

 ## Getting Started